Raum the Old: King Raum Nórson and Queen Bergdis

+It is not obvious who is the mother of Hrossbjörnar by the text of Hversu Norégr byggðist alone, but the lineage may provide some answers from other sagas and texts.
+Vatsdælasaga starts with the third Raum, Ketil Raum, great grandson of Raum son of Jotunbjörn.

-Later Raum married Hild the daughter of Gudröd the Old (Guðrǫðr inn gamli) the son of King Sölvi (Sǫlvi) who first ruled the land now called Sóleyjar (the modern region of Solør comprising the municipalities of Grue, Åsnes, and Våler).
+It seems quite clear that it is Raum, the son of Jotunbjörn, that after having the son Hrossbjörn had Hild (Hildr) daughter of Gudröd the Old (Guðrǫðr inn gamli) the son of King Sölvi (Sǫlvi) who first ruled the land now called Sóleyjar (cognate with the modern region of Solør comprising the municipalities of Grue, Åsnes, and Våler).

+The passage in Ynglinga saga about Olaf Treteglju is one of the more obscure, or cryptic.
+Both Hversu Noregr byggðist and Ynglingasaga refers to King Sölva the Old who first cleared Sóleyar.
+Yet there are some distinctions.
+Actually Ynglingasaga doesn't refers directly to King Sölva, but tells that Olaf, through whom the ancient bloodline of the Uppsala High Kings of the Ynglings goes, gets Sölva, or Sölveig..
+The text of Snorre Sturlasson's Ynglingesaga is curiously expressing a gender-confusion regarding the wife of Olaf Treteglju:

+Ólafr fékk konu þeirrar, er Sölveig hét eða Sölva, dóttir Hálfdanar gulltannar vestan af Sóleyjum.
+Hálfdan var son Sölva, Sölvarssonar, Sölvasonar hins gamla, er fyrstr ruddi Sóleyjar.

+Olaf got his wife who was named Sölveig, or Sölva, daughter to Hálfdan Goldtooth west of Soleyjum.
+Halfdan was son to Sölva, the sons of Sölvar, sons of Sölva the Old, that cleared the land of Sóleyjar first.

+It may seem at first glance that there is a huge gap of generations, impossibilitating a coherence between the two sagas, but on the other hand not.
+The plurality of Sölvas, as well as the explicitly stated death defiance of several of the ones with the cognomen the Old, makes the puzzle possible; not as historical realism, but as in holding an inherent coherence.

-However the Ynglinga saga says that Sölvi the Old who first cleared Sóleyar lived much later, making this Sölvi to be the father of a second Sölvi, the father of Halfdan Goldtooth (Hálfdanr Gulltanni), the father of Sólveig or Sölva who married Ólaf Woodcutter (Ólafr Trételgja).
+lived much later, making this Sölvi to be the father of a second Sölvi, the father of Halfdan Goldtooth (Hálfdanr Gulltanni), the father of Sólveig or Sölva who married Ólaf Woodcutter (Ólafr Trételgja).
 But Af Upplendinga Konungum claims that Olaf's wife Sölva was the sister of King Sölvi the Old.

-By his wife Hild, Raum became father of four legitimate sons: Gudröd, Hauk (Haukr) or Höd (Hǫðr), Hadding (Haddingr), and Hring (Hringr).
+By his wife Hild, Raum the Old became father of four sons: Gudröd (Guðröðar), Hauk (Haukr), Hadding (Haddingr), and Hring (Hringr).

-Descendants of Raum
+Descendants of Raum Nórson

 Descendants of Gudbrand

-Gudbrand inherited the valley Gudbrandsdal from his father Raum.
-King Gudbrand was father of King Audleif (Auðleifr), father of King Gudmund (Guðmundr), father of Gudbrand who rejected the title of king but called himself Jarl instead, and yet was the most powerful Jarl in the northern lands.
-Jarl Gudbrand's son was Jarl Geirmund (Geirmundr), father of Jarl Hródgeir (Hróðgeirr), father of Gudbrand who rejected the title of Jarl and called himself hersir 'lord' as did his descendants.
+Gudbrand inherited the valley (now known as Gudbrandsdalen) from his father Raum.
+King Gudbrand was father of King Audleif (Auðleifr), father of King Gudmund (Guðmundr), father of Gudbrand who refused to be king, gave himself an earl's name (Jarl Guðbrand) instead, as he wanted to become the mightiest earl (or most rich) in the northern lands.
+Jarl Gudbrand's son was Jarl Geirmund (Geirmundr), father of Jarl Hródgeir (Hróðgeirr), father of Gudbrand who refused the title of jarl (earl) and called himself hersir (cf. centaurion, chief of a hundred) as did his descendants.